alexshavlovsky/rxjava-telegram-bot-api-client/README.md

 Just another command line java Telegram Bot API client.
 Main features:
 - built on top of Java 8 and RxJava2 Reactive Extensions
-- includes two versions of HTTP client: Apache HTTPAsyncClient based and Spring Project Reactor WebClient based
+- includes several types of HTTP clients
 - implemented HTTP methods: POST and GET
 - implemented Telegram Bot API methods: "getMe", "getUpdates", "sendMessage"
 - only text messages are supported
-- API tokens and a message history are saved to file system
+- API tokens and a message history are saved to the file system

 ## Build and run instructions